Thorgan Hazard

-Early life
+Early and personal life

 Hazard grew up in Braine-le-Comte, a small town in the Wallonia region, but he was born in La Louvière.
 His first name was inspired by the Belgian comic strip Thorgal and he grew up in a family where football was dominant.
 His mother Carine and father Thierry were both footballers in Belgium.
 His father spent most of his career playing at semi-professional level with Louviéroise in the Belgian Second Division, playing mainly as a defensive midfielder.
 His mother played as a striker in the Belgian Women's First Division and stopped playing when she was three months pregnant with his older brother Eden.
 After playing football, both his parents became physical education teachers.
 Thierry retired from his position in 2009 to devote more time to his children.

 Hazard has three other siblings.
 His older brother, Eden, played for Lens' biggest rivals Lille, subsequently finding his best form when playing for Chelsea and last played for Real Madrid in Spain.
 Hazard's other younger brothers are Kylian and Ethan.
-In 2013, Kylian joined White Star Bruxelles, and on 29 August 2017, he signed to join Chelsea's development team, however is currently playing for RWDM.
-Ethan goes to the youth academy of Eden's former club, Tubize.
+In 2013, Kylian joined White Star Bruxelles, and on 29 August 2017, he signed to join Chelsea's development team, however is currently playing for RFC Liège.
+Like all three of his brothers, Ethan came up through the youth academy of A.F.C.
+Tubize and its successor Royale Union Tubize-Braine, and currently plays for FC Ganshoren.
 Hazard and his three brothers were raised in a comfortable environment with their parents ensuring they had whatever they needed to excel.
 The family lived "no more than three meters" from a football training ground and the brothers often ventured onto a training pitch through a small hole in order to hone and develop their skills.